Open-Source-Community/Bash-scripts/Scripts/system_infoMenu/README.md

 # System info menu

-system info menu to display some info about your os
+system info menu to display some info about your system

 ## Usage